haiderriazkhan/CANDLE-J/README.md

 6- Once CANDLE-J has run its course, the ouput image will be displayed (can be manipulated further with ImageJ) along with a save dialog box.

-**Note-** A noisy image stack is provided to test architecture compatibility and ensure that CANDLE-J is working properly.
+**Note -** A noisy image stack is provided to test architecture compatibility and ensure that CANDLE-J is working properly.
 To download the noisy image stack, go to the 'TestImages' folder located in the list of files above and download 'NoisyImage.tif'.
 You can also download 'DenoisedImage.tif' from the same folder to see how the noisy image stack is supposed to look like after being denoised (using the default parameters) by CANDLE-J.

                                         *         *         *